mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_refs_focus_management/index.md

 9. `activated()` — Only used in components wrapped in a special `keep-alive` tag.
 Runs after the component is activated.
 10. `deactivated()` — Only used in components wrapped in a special `keep-alive` tag.
 Runs after the component is deactivated.

+> [!NOTE]
-> **Note:** The Vue Docs provide a [nice diagram for visualizing when these hooks happen](https://vuejs.org/guide/essentials/lifecycle.html#lifecycle-diagram).
+> The Vue Docs provide a [nice diagram for visualizing when these hooks happen](https://vuejs.org/guide/essentials/lifecycle.html#lifecycle-diagram).
 This article from the [Digital Ocean Community Blog dives into the lifecycle methods more deeply](https://www.digitalocean.com/community/tutorials/vuejs-component-lifecycle).

 Now that we've gone over the lifecycle methods, let's use one to trigger focus when our `ToDoItemEditForm` component is mounted.